Anoncheg1/emacs-configs/QUESTIONS.md

     (add-hook 'electric-quote-inhibit-functions #'my/paired-quote)

-<a id="orgbf1352c"></a>
+<a id="org2ef68d6"></a>

 # TODO Org: How set #+TITLE: to filename?

 (plist-get (org-export-get-environment) ':title)

-<a id="org8bca559"></a>
+<a id="org7b0ab40"></a>

-# My Emacs is not loading what to do?
-How to debug init file?
+# FAQ: My Emacs is not loading what to do?
+How to debug init config file?

-1. Try emacs &#x2013;debug-init
+1.  **Check for Errors in Messages Buffer**: When Emacs hangs, you can try pressing \`C-g\` to see if you can regain control.
+Additionally, check the Messages buffer (\`M-x messages\`) for any error messages that might provide clues about what's going wrong.
+2.  **Inspect the Init File**:
+3.  **Run Emacs in Debug Mode**: try running Emacs with `emacs --debug-init` to see if additional debugging information reveals the source of the problem.
+4.  **Try to run Emacs without config** `emacs --quick`
-2. Comment 2/3 of your init file and try to start, then comment 1/3 of your init file and try to start, etc. You can use Emacs itself without loading configuration to comment lines:
+5.  **Bisection** is a technique used to debug a problematic init file by commenting out half the file and running emacs.
+If the problem persists, you know that it is in the un-commented part of your init file.
+Comment or uncomment half of the remaining code and re-run emacs; recurse as needed.
+You can use Emacs itself without loading configuration to comment lines: `emacs --quick .emacs`.
+Select region and do `M-x comment-line`.

-    -   `emacs -Q .emacs`. (it is same to -q &#x2013;no-site-file

-    &#x2013;no-splash).
-Select region and do `M-x comment-line`
+6. Try to add (setq debug-on-error t) at the top of your init.
+7.  **Check for System Updates**: It's also worth checking if there were any recent updates to your operating system or any related software that might have affected Emacs.
+8.  **Verify Installation**: Ensure that the Org package is installed correctly.
+You can check this by running \`M-x package-list-packages\`
+9.  **Update packages**.
+10. **Try a Different Emacs Installation**: If the issue persists even after reinstalling Emacs, you could try using a different build or version of Emacs to see if the problem is specific to the version you're using.
+11. **Try to run Emacs under different user of your operation system.**

-3. There is a package for debugin init file, but I never used it <https://github.com/emacs-straight/bug-hunter>
+There is a package for debugin init file, but I never used it <https://github.com/emacs-straight/bug-hunter>

 Good article about bug hunting: <https://whatacold.io/blog/2022-07-17-emacs-elisp-debug/>

 Init file profiler <https://github.com/jschaf/esup>

+<a id="org23e3944"></a>

+# FAQ: how to unbind key?

+    (keymap-global-unset "C-e") ; - some global key (unbind-key "C-c x" org-mode-map) ; - for Org mode specific key, for example.
+    (keymap-unset clojure-mode-map "C-c C-z") ; - new approach same to unbind-key.

-<a id="org3ab593e"></a>
+<a id="org45632fa"></a>

 # TODO How to execute hook on active buffer change focus?